 - Keyword autocategorisation

 Much more than just a straightforward keyword finder, Myposeo offers some really smart options.
-It can analyse search volumes associated with each query to contextualise the effort put in as well as find keywords.
+Namely, it can analyse search volumes associated with each query to contextualise the effort put in as well as find keywords.
 Myposeo also offers suggestions on keyword placement for maximum optimisation.

 This really useful feature provides graphs showing SERP activity.
 You can view results by organic listings, images, videos, news and ads as well as audited keywords.
 As we move forward, the ability to view results in this way is likely to become more and more important.